anildwarepo/ChatGPTOnAzure/README.md

 # ChatGPTOnAzure

 A react based web app that uses Azure Durable Functions to connect to Azure Open AI.
-It also can ingest documents and create a vector index using Azure Cognitive Search.
+It can ingest documents and create a vector index using Azure Cognitive Search.
+It uses Semantic Cache to cache LLM response to reduce LLM traffic for frequently used questions and reduces LLM calls.
+It has options to use Faiss for in-memory cache for low volume data and Azure Cognitive Search Vector DB for high volume data.